-The government has revealed how it will support businesses during the cost of living crisis, with a discount on gas and electricity unit prices based on the energy price cap guarantee that domestic consumers will benefit from.
+The government is also supporting businesses during the cost of living crisis with the Energy Bill Relief Scheme, a discount on gas and electricity unit prices.

-The government will set a "Supported Wholesale Price" at a rate of less than half the expected wholesale winter prices - £211 per MWh for electricity and £75 per MWh for gas.
+The government has set a "Supported Wholesale Price" at a rate of less than half the expected wholesale winter prices - £211 per MWh for electricity and £75 per MWh for gas.

 The support will be automatically applied to bills, and the discount will apply between 1 October 2022 and 31 March 2023, with savings first seen in October bills.

 However, between April 2023 and April 2024, the price threshold will increase to £302 per MWH for electricity, and £107 per MWh for gas, for most businesses, under the Energy Bills Discount Scheme (EBDS).

 Which businesses will be eligible for the energy bill discount?